This is it... it doesn't get any more Mexican than pozole!

 While pozole is simmering, stack tortillas and halve.
 Cut halves crosswise into thin strips.
 In a 8 to 9cm skillet heat 1.5cm deep oil until hot but not smoking and fry tortilla strips in 3 or 4 batches, stirring occasionally, until golden, 1 to 2 minutes.
 Transfer tortilla strips with a slotted spoon as fried to brown paper or paper towels to drain.
 Transfer tortilla strips to a bowl.
 Tortilla strips may be made 1 day ahead and kept, covered, at room temperature.

-Serve pozole with tortilla strips and bowls of accompaniments.
+Serve pozole with tortilla strips or tostaditas and bowls of accompaniments.